Home > Blog >

 Retail leads the way, accounting for nearly one-third of the third-party logistics market.
 It is driven by demand for fast fulfillment, real-time order management, and efficient last-mile delivery.

 Compared to an average return rate of 8-10% for in-store purchases, e-commerce has an average return rate of 20-30%.
 That makes robust reverse logistics a key competitive advantage.
+Understanding ecommerce return statistics is essential for any brand planning its 3PL strategy.

 The Asia Pacific region leads the global third-party logistics market due to its manufacturing dominance and e-commerce growth.
 U.S. 3PLs are investing heavily to keep pace with the growing demand.

 Nearly every online retailer now partners with third-party logistics (3PL) providers to streamline order fulfillment, increase delivery speed, and reduce operating costs.
+Dedicated 3PL software has made this partnership easier than ever to manage at scale.

 Despite its upward momentum, the third-party logistics market faces structural hurdles that could limit scalability and service delivery if left unchecked.
 These challenges stem from infrastructure constraints, regulatory complexities, labor dynamics, and evolving customer expectations.